Frequently Asked Questions

 4. How can I read my work at the Dodge Poetry Festival?

-Submissions are now closed for the 2018 Festival.
-Please visit our Submission Guidelines page in January 2019 to learn how to be considered for the 2020 Festival.
+We are no longer accepting submissions for poets who wish to read at the 2020 Festival.
+Please visit our Submission Guidelines page in January 2021 to learn how to be considered for the 2022 Festival.

 5. Where can I get video footage of the Festival?